 TAs and HLTAs work alongside class teachers and the SENCO, in providing support for children with Special Educational Needs and Disabilities across the school.
-They may be required to liaise with parents, other class teachers and professionals, maintaining records of the children they work with, and attending reviews and meetings as requested.
-They have high expectations of children and help teachers track progress carefully.
+They may be required to liaise with parents, other class teachers and professionals, maintaining records of the children they work with, and attending reviews and meetings as requested and assist teachers to track progress carefully.